 After a series of short-lived Presidencies, in 1912, the Argentine government passed an electoral reform that introduced universal male suffrage.
-This reform led to the 1916 election of Hipólito Yrigoyen as the country's first democratically elected President.
+This reform led to the 1916 election of Hipólito Yrigoven as the country's first democratically elected President.

-Radicals in Power Under Yrigoyen
+Radicals in Power Under Yrigoven

-Yrigoyen built a system of political patronage throughout the country that favored the UCR and passed largely pro-labor policies.
-Yrigoyen's administration enacted laws to aid tenant farmers and reformed the university system after students demonstrated in Córdoba, protesting heavy-handed management by school administrators (see p.
+Yrigoven built a system of political patronage throughout the country that favored the UCR and passed largely pro-labor policies.
+Yrigoven's administration enacted laws to aid tenant farmers and reformed the university system after students protesting heavy-handed demonstrated in Córdoba. management by school administrators (see p.
 3 of Learning and Knowledge).
 With increased democratic participation and growing industrial, agricultural, and ranching sectors (see p.
-1-2 of Economics and Resources), Argentines experienced a quality of life comparable to that in major industrialized nations.
-It even surpassed some Western European nations in percapita GDP during this era.
+1-2 of Economics and Resources).
+Argentines experienced a quality of life comparable to that maior in industrialized nations. Ιŧ surpassed some Western European nations in percapita GDP during this era.